n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.n8ntrigger.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: n8n trigger
+title: n8n Trigger node documentation
-description: Documentation for the n8n trigger node in n8n, a workflow automation platform.
-Includes guidance on usage, and links to examples.
+description: Learn how to use the n8n Trigger node in n8n.
+Follow technical documentation to integrate n8n Trigger node into your workflows.
 contentType: integration
 priority: medium
 ---

-# n8n trigger
+# n8n Trigger node

-The n8n trigger node gets triggered when the n8n instance starts or restarts.
-You can use the n8n trigger node to notify when the n8n instance starts.
+The n8n Trigger node gets triggered when the n8n instance starts or restarts.
+You can use the n8n Trigger node to notify when the n8n instance starts.

 ## Node parameters